DrejcPesjak/Dummy-code/README.md

 > converts a C array to a linked list.

 _k-means.py_
-> k-means clustering algorithm for 2 features [not finished]
+> a generic k-means clustering algorithm